 would work there as well.
 He taught that when missionaries insisted on establishing structures

 that were expensive to maintain, they made it impossible for a church to achieve independence

 and vitality.
 Eventually, this eminent missions thinker would have a university -- Taylor

 University in Upland, Indiana -- named after him.

-Kenya.
-Scott pressed inland to plant missions and share the gospel.
+Mombasa, Kenya.
+Scott pressed inland to share the gospel and plant missions.
 Peter contracted

 blackwater fever.
 He died on December 8, 1896.
 After his death, his teammates also died one by